titzer/student-projects/README.md

 IMPACT: You will demonstrate that WebAssembly can be interpreted in-place fast in a production engine and maybe publish a paper.
 Assembly and C++ experience required.

-### [Port Virgil to x86-64-darwin](PortVirgilX8664Darwin.md) - Virgil, low difficulty, low novelty, high priority

-In this project, you will port Virgil to the `x86-64-darwin` platform, i.e. 64-bit x86 Macs.
-Since Apple discontinued support for 32-bit applications on Mac OS X 10.15 (Catalina), Virgil runs only on the JVM on later versions.
-You will work on the runtime and system layer of Virgil and make small modifications to the compiler to allow system calls and emit 64-bit MachO binaries.
-You can base much of your work on the X86-32 runtime.
-IMPACT: You will make it possible to develop Virgil and Wizard natively on MacOS X 10.15 and later.
-Compiler and assembly experience required.

 ### [Port Virgil to ARM64](PortVirgilARM64.md) - Virgil, fair difficulty, low novelty

 In this project, you will port Virgil to the ARM64 architecture by writing a new assembler and compiler backend.